gagregrog/housecarl/README.RPi.md

 ## Installing Carl

 At this point, you should be able to return to the main set of installation instructions and install the app.

 If you only plan on running the app, I would recommend to install the CLI using pipx.

 If you want to modify anything, you'll be better off cloning the repo and running the app directly.
-If you go this route, don't forget to install the additional raspberry pi pip packages.
-Either way, it's time for you to return to the main [README.md](README.md#installation).
+If you follow the `git install`, don't forget to install the additional raspberry pi pip packages.

+If you will be using a Google Coral USB Accelerator, you will need to follow additional setup instructions after installing Carl.
+You can find this information in [README.Coral.md](/README.Coral.md).

+Whatever your path, it's time for you to return to the main [README.md](README.md#installation).